EESSI/docs/docs/site_build/site_cvmfs.md

 Here, we have two options.

 **Option 1:** we create a `.cvmfsdirtab` file in the root of the repository.
 This will tell CVMFS at which directory levels to create [catalog files](https://cvmfs.readthedocs.io/en/stable/cpt-details.html#nested-catalogs).
 We advise that you simply use the latest `.cvmfsdirtab` that is used for the upstream EESSI repository as well.
-You can get it from [the `EESSI/filesystem-layer` repository](https://github.com/EESSI/filesystem-layer/blob/main/roles/create_cvmfs_content_structure/files/.cvmfsdirtab) or simply copy it from `/cvmfs/software.eessi.io/.cvmfsdirtab` on a system where `EESSI` is available.
-The upside of this approach is that it creates catalogue files at the root of each EasyBuild installation prefix.
+You can get it from [the EESSI/filesystem-layer repository](https://github.com/EESSI/filesystem-layer/blob/main/roles/create_cvmfs_content_structure/files/.cvmfsdirtab) or simply copy it from `/cvmfs/software.eessi.io/.cvmfsdirtab` on a system where `EESSI` is available.
+The upside of Option 1 is that it creates catalogue files at the root of each EasyBuild installation prefix.
 This causes files that are typically accessed together (namely: that belong to the same software installation) to be indexed within the same catalog, which is typically good for performance.
 The downside is that if installations are extremely big, the catalog may exceed the largest size that CVMFS recommends (upto 200k files/dirs per catalog).

 **Option 2:** you can configure your CVMFS server to do [automatic catalog creation](https://cvmfs.readthedocs.io/en/stable/cpt-repo.html#automatic-management-of-nested-catalogs) by setting `CVMFS_AUTOCATALOGS=true` in the server configuration file (`/etc/cvmfs/repositories.d/$repo_name/server.conf`).
-The upside is that this option will ensure that the number of files per catalog stays within the recommended limits.
+The upside of Option 2 is that it will ensure that the number of files per catalog stays within the recommended limits.
 The downside is that CVMFS does not know which files are commonly accessed together (e.g. because they belong to the same software installation) and might spread them over multiple catalogues - even when that's not strictly needed in terms of catalog size.

 Here, we follow **Option 1**.